chenmilla/CSE-212-Final/3-Tree.md

 * When we have a unbalanced tree, we have **O(n).**
 ## Balanced Binary Search Trees
+The height of a tree is determined by the count of the max number of nodes between the root and the leaves.
+A balanced tree is said to be if the difference in heights within a subtree don't exceed 2.

 ![This is an image](https://github.com/chenmilla/CSE-212-Final/blob/main/images/Balanced%20AVL%20Tree.png)

 **Unbalanced AVL Tree after Adding Node**
+An unbalanced tree does not necessary need to look exactly like list.
+For example, lets say we would like to add 12 in the tree.
+By following the rules explained above, number 12 will be positioned to the right of node 11.
+Since the height of 12 exceeds 2 within the subtree, the tree is unbalanced

 ![This is an image](https://github.com/chenmilla/CSE-212-Final/blob/main/images/Unbalanced%20AVL%20Tree%20after%20Adding%20Node.png)

 **Rebalanced AVL Tree**